-A three-phase interrupting device is required between the Project and Consumers Energy when external tripping is needed, for example when interconnection relaying, direct transfer trip, or remote trip capability via SCADA are required.
-The interrupting device may be required to be located at the Point of Common Coupling (PCC) depending on protective and operational requirements of the area.
+A three-phase interrupting device is required between the Project and Consumers Energy.
+The interrupting device may be required to be located at the PCC depending on protective and operational requirements of the area.
 If required, the interrupting device shall meet the following requirements.